Wonderful Varieties: A geometrical realization: Geometrical construction of wonderful varieties

-\begin{remark} When the third datum of a spherical system is empty (\textsl{i.e.} none of the simple roots is a spherical root) then the dominant weights $\omega_D$ are linearly independent.
-The invariant Hilbert scheme associated to the group $G$ itself and to $V$ as a $G$-module falls in the case studied in~\cite{J,BC1}.
-Further, it maps naturally to $\Hilb (\mathcal S)$. \end{remark}
+\begin{remark} When the third datum of a spherical system is empty (\textsl{i.e.} $S\cap\Sigma=\emptyset$), the invariant Hilbert scheme associated to the group $G$ itself and to $V$ as a $G$-module falls in the case studied in~\cite{Js,BC1}.
+Further, it maps naturally to $\Hilb (\mathscr{S})$. \end{remark}

-\begin{theorem} The $T_\ad$-module $H^0(\tilde{G}.{v_{\Delta}},V/\tilde{\mathfrak g}.v_{\Delta})^{\tilde G}$ is multiplicity-free.
+\begin{theorem} The $T_\ad$-module $(V/\tilde{\mathfrak g}.v_{\Delta^*})^{\tilde G_{v_{\Delta^*}}}$ is multiplicity-free.
 Its weights are the opposites of the elements of some set $\Sigma(\Delta)$ such that

 \end{theorem}